CaptainCrowbar/rs-game/docs/text-gen.md

 These create a generator that calls one of a set of generators, chosen at random.
 The first three versions choose any of their generators with equal probability; the last two choose with probabilities in proportion to the specified weights.
 Weights need not add up to 1.

-For all versions, behaviour is undefined if the argument vector is empty.
-For the weighted versions, behaviour is undefined if any weight is negative, or if all weights are zero.
+All of these will throw `std::invalid_argument` if the argument container is empty.
+The weighted versions will throw if any weight is negative, or if all weights are zero.

 ```c++
 TextGenerator operator+(const TextGenerator& a, const TextGenerator& b);